graezykev/explain-nuance-git-merge-rebase/README.md

 <img alt="change" src="https://raw.githubusercontent.com/graezykev/git-nuance-merge-rebase/main/image-2.png" width="500" />
 -->

-And then make a commit of 'B'.

 ### Bseline Commit Graph

-Here's the commit graph by far, imagine it as the project **baseline**.
+The commit graph now looks like this:

 ```css
 A---B [main]
 ```

+Imagine it as the project **baseline**.

 ### Create a Feature Branch

-Let's say one of the developers Kev needs to develop a new feature, he creates a new branch `feature` based on `main`.
+Assuming developer Kev needs to add a new feature, he branches off from `main`:

 ```sh
 git checkout main && \